lancenicholls3/lancenicholls3.github.io/about.md

       I’m a combined bachelor's ('26) and master's ('27) student at Johns Hopkins majoring in Mechanical Engineering with minors in Psychology and Applied Math & Statistics, and I compete on the varsity cross-country and track teams.
 My experience as an athlete sparked a passion for biomechanics, which I’ve explored through research and hands-on engineering projects.
     </p>
     <p>
       Outside the lab and classroom, I’m deeply passionate about nature and exploring the outdoors, which fuels my curiosity about human performance, resilience, and design.
-I aim to build a career in industry developing innovative biomechanical technologies—from performance footwear that pushes human potential to medical devices that improve lives.
+I aim to build a career in industry developing innovative biomechanical technologies, from performance footwear that pushes human potential to medical devices that improve lives.
     </p>
   </div>